Here’s something you may not know.

 While all disease doesn’t literally start in the gut, many metabolic, autoimmune, and cognitive diseases do in fact start with gastrointestinal disturbances or imbalances.
 These findings highlight that you cannot achieve optimal health without a healthy gut.
 The gut, which includes everything from your mouth to your anus, hosts trillions of bacteria, fungi, and other organisms.
 It also houses 2/3 of your immune system, the majority of neurotransmitter production, influences your metabolism, contributes to energy homeostasis, and so much more.

 People incorrectly assume that an absence of GI symptoms means a healthy gut, but that is far from true.
 While digestive symptoms such as bloating, gas, constipation, diarrhea, abdominal pain, etc., are very common, it’s also almost as common for symptoms to present neurologically.
 Gut disturbances often result in symptoms such as brain fog, poor concentration, poor memory, depression, and anxiety.
 This is because the gut and the brain are in constant communication via the gut-brain axis.
 Poor gut function can lead to poor brain function.
 Other areas closely affected by the gut include the skin, the immune system (and risk of autoimmune disease), blood sugar regulation, detoxification, and metabolism/mitochondria.

 Let’s heal your gut!

-Whether you are dealing with digestion issues, autoimmunity, brain fog, fatigue, or skin issues, the 5R gut healing protocol could be hugely helpful for you.
-When gut health is compromised, there’s no quick fix and there’s a specific order of operations as healing progresses.
+Whether you are dealing with digestion issues, autoimmunity, brain fog, fatigue, or skin issues, the 5R gut healing protocol could be hugely helpful.
+When gut health is compromised, there’s no quick fix and a specific order of operations as healing progresses.
 That’s where the 5 Rs come in!